 - "What techniques do you use to treat OCD?"

-Be cautious of therapists who say they use CBT but won’t be more specific.
+Be cautious of therapists who say they use CBT but won’t be more specific, or don’t mention ERP.
+Although ERP is related to CBT, the ways in which it differs from CBT were developed specifically to address OCD.

 - "What is your training and background in treating OCD?"

-If they say they went to a CBT psychology graduate program or did a post-doctoral fellowship in CBT, it is a good sign.
-Another positive is if a therapist says they are a member of the International OCD Foundation (IOCDF) or the Association of Behavioral and Cognitive Therapists (ABCT).
-Also look for therapists who say they have attended specialized workshops or trainings offered by the IOCDF like the Behavior Therapy Training Institute (BTTI) or Annual OCD Conference.
+If the therapist says he or she went to a CBT psychology graduate program or did a post-doctoral fellowship in CBT, it is a good sign.
+Another positive sign is if a therapist says he or she is a member of the International OCD Foundation (IOCDF) or the Association of Behavioral and Cognitive Therapists (ABCT).
+Also look for therapists who say they have attended specialized workshops or trainings offered by the IOCDF, such as the Behavior Therapy Training Institute (BTTI), a Pediatric BTTI training, or the Annual OCD Conference.

-- “How much of your practice currently involves anxiety disorders?”
+- "How much of your practice currently involves OCD or anxiety disorders?"

 A good answer would be over 25%.